Editorial Style Guide

 Eighty-nine percent of students agreed.

-Phone numbers should be formatted with dashes, not a parenthesis or periods.
+Phone numbers should be formatted with dashes or periods, not parentheses.

 Lowercase unless it immediately precedes the name of the individual who holds the position.